WordBrewery/WordBrewery-blog/_posts/2016-07-27-spanish-fundamentals-1.md

 Welcome to Lesson One of {{ site.wordbrewery }}'s [Spanish Fundamentals]({{ site.baseurl }}{% post_url 2016-06-17-spanish-fundamentals-introduction %}) series.
 We have scoured thousands of recent Spanish-language news articles and selected 300 sentences from them to teach you the essentials of Spanish grammar and vocabulary.
 We've also had the sentences recorded by native Spanish speakers.

-If you study and memorize the sentences in this series, you will be well on your way to mastering the 500 most common words&mdash;which make up over 65% of the Spanish words you're likely to encounter in any given day&mdash;while also familiarizing yourself with the most important rules of Spanish grammar.
-With some practice, you will begin to experience what fluency feels like, because you'll be reading and understanding real sentences from the news&mdash;no definitions to memorize, no boring textbook, and no made-up sentences or canned phrases.
+If you study and memorize the sentences in this series, you will be well on your way to mastering the 500 most common words&amp;mdash;which make up over 65% of the Spanish words you're likely to encounter in any given day&amp;mdash;while also familiarizing yourself with the most important rules of Spanish grammar.
+With some practice, you will begin to experience what fluency feels like, because you'll be reading and understanding real sentences from the news&amp;mdash;no definitions to memorize, no boring textbook, and no made-up sentences or canned phrases.
 Welcome to the first-ever Spanish course that lets you read and listen to real Spanish on day one.

 ## 1. No mucho, la verdad

-<audio controls><source src="https://wb-backend.azurewebsites.net/api/tts/speak?code={{ site.code }}&languageId=Spanish&text=No mucho, la verdad."></source></audio>
+<audio controls><source src="https://api.wordbrewery.com/api/tts/speak?code={{ site.code }}&amp;languageId=Spanish&amp;text=No mucho, la verdad."></source></audio>

 Since the word "no" is a *cognate* with the same meaning and pronunciation as the English "no," the words below are all you need to read your first real Spanish sentence from a real Spanish-language news article: